SmartBear/readyapi4j/modules/maven-plugin/README.md

 # Assert4J TestServer Maven Plugin

-A maven plugin that runs a set of Json recipes (locally or using a TestServer) and Ready!
-API projects (only with TestServer, not locally) - configure it to run in whatever build phase you might find relevant, for example;
+A maven plugin that runs a set of Json recipes (locally or using a TestServer) and ReadyAPI projects (only with TestServer, not locally) - configure it to run in whatever build phase you might find relevant, for example;

 ```